 - Honey.
 This is to drizzle on top, so for a spicy twist, you could use hot honey sauce or sweet chilli jam.

 You’ll also need a mini muffin tin for this recipe.
-I use this 24-piece tin I picked up on Amazon.
+I use this 24-piece pan I picked up on Amazon.

-Press the salami slices into your tin, then bake until crispy (about 10 minutes).
+Press the salami slices into your pan, then bake until crispy (about 10 minutes).

-While they bake, chop up everything for the filling and mix together.
+While they bake, chop up everything for the filling and mix.
 When the salami cups have cooled a little, pile the filling into the cups.
-Drizzle with the honey then finish with more thyme.
+Drizzle with the honey, then finish with more thyme.

 PRO TIP: If you pick up the cups and do this over the filling bowl, the bowl will catch any filling that falls out of the cups.
 I like to literally press the filling into the cups with a spoon, it’s a lot easier that way.

-I know olives aren’t everyone’s favourite, so you could swap them for more sundried tomatoes, or use jarred artichokes or red peppers.
+I know olives aren’t everyone’s favorite, so you could swap them for more sundried tomatoes, or use jarred artichokes or red peppers.

 Like this recipe?
 Here are more easy appetizer ideas